activitystream/slate/source/includes/as-api/_aspects.md

 Field | Type | Description
 ----- | ---- | -----------
-\<type\> | \<entity\> | (SKU)  Line item information </br> \<type\>: PURCHASED, RENTED, LEASED, GOT, RETURNED, WON, CARTED, UN_CARTED, RESERVED, CANCELLED, UNAVAILABLE, PURCHASE_USED, PROCESSING_ONLY, INVENTORY_ONLY </br> \<entity\>: Entity reference(s) (can be a list for composite products) affiliate| \<entity\> | Affiliated entities that are responsible for the sale or the product.
+\<type\> | \<entity\> | (SKU)  Line item information </br> \<type\>: PURCHASED, RENTED, LEASED, GOT, RETURNED, WON, CARTED, UN_CARTED, RESERVED, CANCELLED, UNAVAILABLE, PURCHASE_USED, PROCESSING_ONLY, INVENTORY_ONLY </br> \<entity\>: Entity reference(s) (can be a list for composite products) associates| \<entity\> | Associated entities that are responsible for the sale or the product.
 Entity reference or references
 variant | String | Product variant when/if applicable
 item_count | Double | Number of items
 item_price | Double | Price of individual item (Use the [localize](#locale) aspect to control currency)